Threats force Jewish centres across the U.S. to evacuate

 The Federal Bureau of Investigation, which is leading the nationwide probe, was not immediately available for comment.

-The threats have continued even after a federal investigation of a surge of phoned and emailed threats against U.S. Jewish groups yielded an arrest last week.
-Former journalist Juan Thompson, 31, was charged in St. Louis on Friday with using fake email accounts to threaten to bomb Jewish sites while posing as his ex-girlfriend.
+One arrest was made last week, when former journalist Juan Thompson, 31, was charged in St. Louis with using fake email accounts to threaten to bomb Jewish sites while posing as his ex-girlfriend.
+But he is not believed to be responsible for the majority of threats.

-U.S. authorities said they were examining more than 100 threats made against Jewish community centers and schools by phone this year, which appear unrelated to the Thompson allegations.
+In Chicago on Tuesday, police responded to a called-in bomb threat at a private Jewish day school at around 9:10 a.m., according to department spokeswoman Michelle Tannehill.

+Following an evacuation, the school was declared safe by police and students were allowed to return, Tannehill said.
-In the latest threats, the Louis S. Wolk Jewish Community Center near Rochester, in upstate New York, received an emailed bomb threat, Brighton Police Chief Mark Henderson told reporters.

-The Harry and Rose Samson Family Jewish Community Center in Milwaukee and the day school of the David Posnack Jewish Community Center in Davie, Florida, also said they were threatened.
+Other targeted institutions included the Louis S. Wolk Jewish Community Center near Rochester and the Jewish Community Center of Syracuse, both in upstate New York; the Harry and Rose Samson Family Jewish Community Center in Milwaukee; and the day school of the David Posnack Jewish Community Center in Davie, Florida.

-The Rochester and Milwaukee centers said they had reopened after being evacuated.

 The Anti-Defamation League, a Jewish civil rights organization, also said it received bomb threats at multiple locations.